10 Real Estate Investing Myths Debunked

 – Warren Buffett

 This ties in well to the first myth.
 In a way, what you’re saying is probably true.
 You probably need more education to really begin investing in real estate.
 The myth, however, lies in people’s self-deprecating beliefs.
 Anyone can learn how to invest and manage real estate.
 It depends on if you have a fixed mindset about your abilities or if you believe you can truly grow into an expert investor.
 You don’t have to be a math whiz, a financial genius, a jerk, or a handyman.
-If anything, genius and intelligence makes it WORSE for you because investing can be very humbling.
+If anything, genius and intelligence make it WORSE for you because investing can be very humbling.
 You have a lot to learn and if you think you know it all, you don’t.
 Those who go into investments on a hunch or buy with their ego will soon find themselves in a negative cash flowing position or worse yet, foreclosed upon.

 3. You have to be rich to invest in real estate, i.e. I don’t have enough money to invest

 I won’t repeat myself.
 We wrote a whole blog post just on this topic.
 As Prince said, “You don’t have to be rich…” and the argument that you need a lot of cash is flawed.
 This is due to ignorance of the concept of using other people’s money.
 In fact, how do you think the rich real estate people got rich in the first place?
-According to the Millionaire Next Door, 80% of millionaires interviewed are first generation affluent.
+According to the Millionaire Next Door, 80% of millionaires interviewed are first-generation affluent.
 They weren’t born with money.

 4. I don’t have enough time, real estate investing takes too long